vik13-kr/CRM/README.md

 # CRM
 Customer Management System

-This webapp lets admin manage their customers and orders made by user.
-A Customer can view their profile information and orders made by him.
+A Webapp which helps shop manager to manage orders made by customers.

 # Functionalities